nesl/ice40_examples/README.md

 # ICE40 HX8K Example Projects
-This repository contains example projects targeting the Lattice ICE40 HX8K FGPA and the Icestorm open-source synthesis toolchain.
+This repository contains example projects targeting the Lattice ICE40 HX8K FGPA and the IceStorm open-source synthesis toolchain.

 ## Installing the required tools
 The projects in this repository include a Makefile for easy compilation of the verilog and downloading of the bitstream to the FPGA.
-This Makefile depends on the open source Icestorm toolchain described at http://www.clifford.at/icestorm/.
+This Makefile depends on the open source IceStorm toolchain described at http://www.clifford.at/icestorm/.
 Instructions are provided at the previous address for installation of this toolchain for Mac OSX and Linux systems, but we have copied and expanded on these instructions here for convenience.
 For those unfamiliar with terminal programs, we recommend taking a look at basic commands for Bash like those described here: https://whatbox.ca/wiki/Bash_Shell_Commands.

 ### Installation on Linux
 These instructions are for installation on Ubuntu 14.04 or later.